josejhkim/tp/docs/DeveloperGuide.md

 - 4b1.
 If the table has reached its maximum capacity, WeddingHero displays an error message.
 - 4b2.
 User is prompted to select another table or modify the table capacity.
 - 4b3.
 If the user selects another table, the process resumes at step 4.

-2a. **Invalid Input Format**
-- 2a1.
-If the input is missing required fields or incorrectly formatted, WeddingHero displays an error message showing the correct format.
-- 2a2.
-Upon receiving the correct input, the process resumes at step 3.

 ---